Firdauskhan1406/PREDICTIVE-ANALYTICS-USING-ML/README.md

 Objective
 The Titanic dataset survival prediction project aims to:

+Dataset Overview
+The Titanic dataset contains the following columns:

+Survived: The target variable indicating survival (1 for survived, 0 for not survived).

+Pclass: The passenger class (1st, 2nd, or 3rd).

+Sex: Gender of the passenger.

+Age: Age of the passenger in years.

+SibSp: Number of siblings or spouses aboard the Titanic.

+Parch: Number of parents or children aboard the Titanic.

+Fare: Ticket price paid by the passenger.

+Embarked: The port of embarkation (C = Cherbourg, Q = Queenstown, S = Southampton).

+Some columns have missing values (Age, Cabin, and occasionally Embarked), which need to be handled during preprocessing.

+The Titanic survival prediction problem is a well-known challenge in machine learning.
+The task involves analyzing data from the Titanic disaster to determine which passengers were more likely to survive.

+This dataset is widely used in machine learning competitions and education because it provides a balanced mix of numerical and categorical data, making it ideal for learning preprocessing, feature engineering, and model evaluation techniques.

+The dataset includes details such as passenger age, gender, class, fare, and embarkation port.
+Using this information, machine learning models can be trained to predict survival outcomes.

+This process involves multiple steps, including data cleaning, exploration, feature transformation, model training, and evaluation.

 Predict whether a passenger survived the Titanic disaster using machine learning models.